Avangardum/Soteo/Docs/Overview.md

 `EntityManager` creates entities, stores the index of existing entities, notifies about entity additions and removals.

-`SynchronizationServer` and `SynchronizationClient` synchronize shard state between shard servers and clients.
+`ShardSynchronizationServer` and `ShardSynchronizationClient` synchronize shard state between shard servers and clients.